Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Self-energy of meson

 Once the $\phi$ self-energy $\Pi(p)$ is obtained, the respective in-medium mass and decay width can be determined.
 When the kinematic condition $m_\phi^* > 2m_K^*$ is satisfied, the self-energy develops an imaginary part, corresponding to the opening of the $\phi \to K\bar{K}$ decay channel in the medium.

 The in-medium mass of the $\phi$ meson is then determined from the real part of the self-energy through

-where $m_{\phi}^0$ denotes the bare $\phi$-meson mass fixed in vacuum.
-The corresponding in-medium decay width for the $\phi \to K\bar{K}$ process is given by the imaginary part of the self-energy,
+which determines the momentum-dependent pole mass $m_\phi^*(\bm p)$ self-consistently for a given value of $\bm p^2$.
+Here, $m_{\phi}^0$ is the bare $\phi$-meson mass parameter determined in vacuum.
+The corresponding intrinsic in-medium decay width for the $\phi \to K\bar{K}$ process is obtained from the imaginary part of the self-energy,

-with $E_\phi^*=\sqrt{m_\phi^{*2} + \bm{p}^2}$.
-Note that by defining $\gamma = E_\phi^* / m_\phi^*$, the in-medium decay width can be rewritten as $\Gamma_\phi^* = \Gamma_\phi^{*\text{0}} / \gamma$.
-While $\Gamma_\phi^{*\text{0}}$ captures the dynamical effects of the medium on the $\phi$-meson, the $\gamma$ factor accounts for the kinematical effect, originating from Lorentz time dilation, which suppresses the observed width in the moving frame.
-This also implies that a fast $\phi$ meson has a longer effective lifetime and is more likely to decay outside the nucleus, resulting in smaller medium effects on the observables.
-Larger modifications, in contrast, are observed experimentally for slow $\phi$ mesons~\cite{KEK-PS-E325:2005wbm, KEK-PSE325:2025fms}.

-Equations~\eqref{eq:phi_massx} and~\eqref{eq:phi_widthx} are solved self-consistently using the in-medium kaon mass $m_K^*$ to obtain the $\phi$ meson mass shift and width.
-In Sec.~\ref{sec:regularization}, we evaluate the self-energy using two different regularization schemes in order to assess the robustness and model dependence of our results.
+This quantity characterizes the medium-induced broadening of the $\phi$ meson associated with its self-energy.
+For a propagating $\phi$ meson, the decay width observed in the laboratory frame is reduced due to Lorentz time dilation.
+Introducing $\gamma = E_\phi^\ast/m_\phi^\ast$, the corresponding laboratory-frame width is given by $\Gamma_{\phi,\mathrm{lab}}^\ast = \Gamma_\phi^{\ast}/\gamma$.
+In Sec.~\ref{sec:regularization}, the self-energy is evaluated using two different regularization schemes in order to assess the robustness and model dependence of the results.